Funding and Support

 Crowdfunder are working with a number of partners across Hertfordshire, helping to make great ideas happen through a combination of expert crowdfunding coaching, events and grants.
 They are looking to support not-for-profit organisations working with local communities in Hertfordshire that aim to make communities stronger, more connected, capable, active, safer, fairer and more inclusive.
 For any queries relating to these funds please contact Hertfordshire Community Foundation at email@example.com

-Hertfordshire Local Enterprise Partnership and Visit Herts are working in partnership to offer small and micro businesses within the tourism, leisure, hospitality, retail, arts and cultural sectors the chance to unlock match funding to help overcome the challenges of Covid-19.The £200,000 Hertfordshire LEP fund will be administered by Visit Herts.
+Hertfordshire Local Enterprise Partnership and Visit Herts are working in partnership to offer small and micro businesses within the tourism, leisure, hospitality, retail, arts and cultural sectors the chance to unlock match funding to help overcome the challenges of Covid-19.The £200,000 Hertfordshire LEP fund is administered by Visit Herts.
 Participating businesses will raise money for their project through pledges from their community and loyal customers.
 Once a business secures their target, successful applicants will be able to unlock between £2,000 - £5,000 in match-funding.
 To qualify, your business will need to be located in Hertfordshire and be a micro or small business primarily operating in tourism, leisure, hospitality, retail, arts or culture sectors.
 You will need to demonstrate that your business has been affected by Covid-19 and how you would use the funding to adapt your current business to either operate during lockdown, or to adjust to post lockdown measures as well as clearly demonstrating that the adjustments you intend to make will help protect jobs directly within your business.

 Locally you can find information and support for your organisation via your local Council for Voluntary Service.
 You can also find out about volunteering opportunities to support others across the County via #TeamHerts.